richvreeland/mini-metro-audio-toolkit/README.md

 }
 ```

 Set the `id` property within this file to something appropriate.

 The `audioLoadoutId` string in `city.json` must match the `id` in `audio.json`.

 # Guidelines for Building a City Soundscape

 Each city in Mini Metro has its own json text file which specifies how the music and sound for that city should be.
-All of these text files inherit from a base file.
-I've included an example of such a file in this repo, called `city.json`.
+All of these files inherit from a base file called `"city"`.
+I've included an example of such a file in this repo, called `city.txt`.
 This file contains the default settings for all cities.
 Any of these settings can be overridden by individual cities.

 ## Instruments
 It's important to first know both literally and symbolically which game objects are responsible for making the sound in Mini Metro.